kishor-17168/Advanced-Multivariate-Data-Analysis-with-Python/README.md

 - **Scikit-learn** – For implementing machine learning algorithms such as PCA, DBSCAN, and MDS.
 - **FactorAnalyzer** – For conducting factor analysis and related statistical methods.

+## 3- Principle Component Analysis(PCA)
+Principal Component Analysis (PCA) is a widely used dimensionality reduction technique in multivariate statistics.
+It transforms the original set of possibly correlated variables into a smaller set of uncorrelated variables known as principal components.
+These components are ordered such that the first captures the maximum possible variance in the data, the second captures the next highest variance orthogonal to the first, and so on.
+PCA is valuable for simplifying datasets, reducing noise, and enabling better visualization while preserving most of the important information in the original data.

+**When to Use:**
+PCA is most useful when dealing with high-dimensional datasets, when multicollinearity exists among variables, or when a more compact representation is needed for visualization, pattern recognition, or as a preprocessing step before applying other machine learning algorithms.

+In this analysis, a sample dataset with features—Height, Weight, and Age—was used to predict Gender (binary: Male/Female).
+The key steps were:

+- **Data Preparation:** The dataset was created and converted into a pandas DataFrame.
+Features (Height, Weight, Age) were separated from the target variable (Gender).
+- **Feature Scaling:** StandardScaler was applied to standardize the features, ensuring equal weighting.
+- **Dimensionality Reduction:** PCA was performed to reduce the original three features into two principal components that capture the majority of variance.
+- **Model Training:** Logistic Regression was trained on the PCA-transformed training data to classify Gender.
+- **Model Evaluation:** The model’s performance was evaluated on the test set using a confusion matrix, visualized with a heatmap.
+- **Visualization:** Scatter plots were generated to compare the data distribution before and after PCA, showing how PCA projects data into a lower-dimensional space while preserving class separation.

+This process demonstrates how PCA can simplify the feature space while maintaining important information for classification tasks.
+The full code is available in the [Problem-1_PCA_analysis.ipynb](Problem-1_PCA%20analysis.ipynb) file.